 - In Episode 34, when Goku finds out that Bulma is Trunks' mother, his first reaction is to be amazed at how old he's gotten in the year and a half since Goku assumes he must have been born.
 The impossibility of Trunks' existence never crosses his mind.

 - The Cloud Cuckoolander Was Right: His extremely dangerous training that he puts Gohan through succeeds in turning him Super Saiyan and all round proves more effective than Piccolo's.
-And he plans to have Gohan defeat Cell, which works in spite of everyone else's objections.Vegeta: Alright, would anyone care to explain THE F**K?!Piccolo: I'm kind of afraid to, because I'm pretty sure that would involve giving Goku credit for this.
+And he planned to have Gohan defeat Cell, which works in spite of everyone else's objections.Vegeta: Alright, would anyone care to explain THE F**K?!Piccolo: I'm kind of afraid to, because I'm pretty sure that would involve giving Goku credit for this.